Building Computers(An Introduction for Beginners)

 The GPU (graphics processing unit) or video card or graphics card, displays everything you see on the screen.

 Now, you might not need a video card if your CPU has integrated graphics, and your video needs are on the less intensive side.
-If, however you want to play the latest games in high quality, or produce or edit lots of video, you would be advised to get a decent video card.
+If, however you want to play the latest games in high quality or produce or edit lots of videos, you would be advised to get a decent video card.

 Just like there are 2 main CPU manufacturers, there are also 2 main GPU manufacturers.
 NVIDIA and AMD.(It used to be NVIDIA and ATI, but AMD bought ATI.)